How to Buy Original Watercolor Paintings Online (Without Getting Scammed)

 Every credible listing starts with a credible person behind it.
 Before you look at the painting, look at who made it.

 Check the About page.
 Does this artist have a name, a location, a story that feels lived-in rather than generated?
 A real artist writes about their practice in a specific voice.
 Generic bio text ("passionate creator who loves art and life") is a red flag.
+Browse the about page to see what a genuine artist biography looks like.

 Check for exhibition history or press mentions.
 An artist who has shown work publicly, been reviewed, or had pieces enter collections will usually mention it somewhere on their site.
+Exhibition records are particularly meaningful for international collectors because they establish that the work has been vetted by a third party.

 2. Demand Specificity in the Listing